ray-project/ray/doc/source/cluster/configure-manage-dashboard.md

 Dashboard configurations may differ depending on how you launch Ray clusters (e.g., local Ray cluster v.s.
 KubeRay).
 Integrations with Prometheus and Grafana are optional for better dashboard experience.

 :::{note}
-At the moment, Ray Dashboard is only intended for interactive development and debugging because dashboard UI and the underlying data are not accessible any more after the clusters are terminated.
+Ray Dashboard is only intended for interactive development and debugging because the dashboard UI and the underlying data are not accessible after the clusters are terminated.
 For production monitoring and debugging, users should rely on [persisted logs](../cluster/kubernetes/user-guides/logging.md), [persisted metrics](./metrics.md), [persisted Ray states](../ray-observability/user-guides/cli-sdk.rst), and other observability tools.
 :::

-## Changing Ray Dashboard Port
+## Changing the Ray Dashboard port
-Ray Dashobard runs on port `8265` of the head node.
+Ray Dashboard runs on port `8265` of the head node.
 Follow the instructions below to customize the port if needed.

 ::::{tab-set}